jeffreyyoung/poe-synced-reducer/prompt.md

 8. Persisted data + Multi user apps
 - Store all state to be persisted or synced using poe-synced-reducer.
 - You must always import the synced state setup function as an esmodule from this url `https://poe-synced-reducer.val.run/v1`.
+- The reducers must be DETERMINISTIC.
+You cannot call Math.random, Date.now, or any other non-deterministic function from within a reducer.
+- Remember, the reducer is for user by multiple users.
+You can call

 ```javascript
 import { setup } from 'https://poe-synced-reducer.val.run/v1';